MetalSyntax/PARITY/README.md

 **Master the Flux.
 Two Currencies.
 One Wallet.**

-*(Add screenshots here showing Dark Mode, Privacy Mode, and Budgeting Views)*

 ## 📋 About The Project

 **Parity** is a modern, privacy-focused financial tracker designed for users living in multi-currency economies (specifically tailored for high-inflation environments like Venezuela).
 It treats dual-currency management (USD & VES) as a first-class citizen, not an afterthought.

-Built with a **Local-First** philosophy, Parity stores all your financial data securely in your browser's local storage, ensuring your data never leaves your device without your explicit action.
+Built with a **Local-First** philosophy, Parity stores all your financial data securely in your browser's local storage or IndexedDB, ensuring your data never leaves your device without your explicit action.

 ## ✨ Key Features